 But just like storing your floss right next to your toothbrush can work as a friendly reminder to show your gums some TLC, having a pre-made movement session right in your phone is a great way to stay accountable to your muscles and joints, says Jereme Schumacher, DPT, a California-based physical therapist.
 The best routine, after all, is the one you do consistently.

-Make movement a part of your weekly routine with these four must-try mobility apps.
+Make movement a part of your weekly routine with these three must-try mobility apps.

 1. Best for Warming Up: MoveWell